fdformula/MathlyLua/README.md

-# Mathly Turns Lua into a tiny but powerful MATLAB
+# Mathly Turns Lua into a Tiny but Powerful MATLAB

 Mathly for [Lua](https://www.lua.org) is a Lua module which turns Lua into a tiny but powerful MATLAB.
 It provides a group of commonly used MATLAB functions and features, for example,  `linspace`, `zeros`, `rand`, `save`, convenient matrix operations,